akhilles/memserve/README.md

 - Single-threaded.
 - Maximum file size is 32MiB.
 - Maximum number of connections is 1024.
 - "Date" header is not set in the response.
-It's technically required by the HTTP/1.1 spec, but I can argue section 14.8.3 applies to memserve.
+HTTP/1.1 spec section 14.18.1 allows clockless servers to omit this header.